Spruce Tone Films is a labor of love; a full suite production company with high-quality cinema capabilities telling timely and compelling stories.

 Matt is a sound recordist, audio engineer, and documentary filmmaker.
-He has worked as an engineer, sound designer, and producer on several award winning documentaries, but has devoted most of his professional career to observing, recording, researching and preserving natural soundscapes.
-He also serves as a board member for the non-profit organization One Square Inch, which aims to protect Olympic National Park from noise pollution.
-He is the owner of Hayloft Audio and the Co-Founder of Spruce Tone Films.
+He has worked as an engineer, sound designer, director, and producer on several award winning documentaries that have screened around the world but has devoted most of his professional career to observing, recording, researching, and preserving natural soundscapes.
+He is the owner of Hayloft Audio and the co-founder of Spruce Tone Films.

-He currently travels the West Coast in his Sprinter Van recording sounds and taking photos along the way.
+He currently travels around the country in his van recording sounds, taking photos, and telling stories along the way.

 Folks We Trust